-Auris Surgical Robots, the Silicon Valley startup headed by Frederic Moll who previously co-founded Hansen Medical and Intuitive Surgical, raised $280 million in a Series D round led by Coatue Management and included earlier investors Mithril Capital Management, Lux Capital, Highland Capital and 24 others.
+Auris Robotics, the Silicon Valley startup headed by Frederic Moll who previously co-founded Hansen Medical and Intuitive Surgical, raised $280 million in a Series D round led by Coatue Management and included earlier investors Mithril Capital Management, Lux Capital, Highland Capital and 24 others.

 There are 1 billion smokers worldwide creating an epidemic of 6 million deaths per year.
 More patients die every year from lung cancer than from prostate, breast and colon cancer combined.